Pradumnasaraf/DevOps/Kubernetes/README.md

         args: ["-c", "echo Hello from the sidecar container! && sleep 3600"]
 ```

-2) Get inside the `sidecar` conatiner in the pod myapp and access the terminal by:
+2) Get inside the `sidecar` container in the pod myapp and access the terminal by:

 ```bash
 kubectl exec -it <pod-name> -c sidecar -- /bin/sh